OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/troubleshooting.md

 navOrder: 40
 ---

-This page will help you diagnose and solve issues with the Kubernetes Agent.
+This page will help you diagnose and solve issues with the Kubernetes agent.

 ## Common errors: